 As for pitching the difficulty, because TIS has no concept of an overall level, instead watch how the party are doing, and set it as something appropriately challenging given how they're dealing with what they're facing.

 Due to the party always rolling, and the Skills system, it’s quite possible something that would be very difficult for one group will be simple for another, because a party member will have spent time gaining skills in something that makes the challenge a breeze.
 For example, if the task is "track down the Grazelle*", often a party will be making Knowledge and Diplomacy checks, having to talk to people who may have seen it as it travelled and so on.
-However, if one of the party spent time with the Grazelle as a child, and has long ties to them as an adult, then they could have Skill in Grazelle culture and habits.
+However, if one of the party spent time with the Grazelle as a child, and has long ties to them as an adult, then they could have a Profession of anthropology, related to Grazelle culture and habits.
 This would make the task far easier for that party.

 Rewarding the Players

 A challenging objective should always result in the story moving forward, but also in delivering growth to the characters in the story.
-These can come in the forms of skill & experience, or loot items, such as weapons, armour, money, trinkets or possessions.
+These can come in the forms of notes about things they know about or have a particular affinity for, or loot items, such as weapons, armour, money, trinkets or possessions.

 They might also gain status or favours, depending on if they’re performing a task for others, who are in a position to reward them with such.